andrewjc2000/DL_Project/README.md

 You can find the code for all data pre-processing and setup associated with the CNN model in `Models.ipynb`.

-You can find the code for all data pre-processing and setup associated with the velocity features in `Attribute_Based_models.ipynb`.
+You can find the code for all data pre-processing and setup associated with the velocity features in `Attribute_Based_models.ipynb` as well as in the `velocity_code` folder.